jackbandy/ethical-issues-in-computing-fall-2025-uic/read-a-book/01-select-a-book.md

 * There are no formal criteria for length, genre, language, etc.

 ## What to turn in for this part
-To receive full credit for Part 1, complete the Gradescope assignment called "Book Selection," which includes five questions:
+To receive full credit for Part 1, complete the Gradescope assignment called "Book Selection," which includes the following six questions:
 1. Which book did you choose?
 2. Who wrote the book?
 3. How long is the book?